Xilinx/Vitis-AWS-F1-Developer-Labs/modules/module_02/host_eval.md

 ```

-* From the above code, we see that we are computing two hash outputs for each word in all the documents and create output flags           accordingly.
+* From the above code, we see that we are computing two hash outputs for each word in all the documents and creating output flags         accordingly.

+* We already saw that hash function is a good candidate for acceleration on FPGA.

-* The computation of hash of one word is independent of other words and can be done in parallel thereby improving the execution time.
+* The computation of hash function of one word is independent of other words and can be done in parallel thereby improving the           execution time.

 * The input words read from the DDR are accessed sequentially from DDR enablng FPGA to infer words from DDR in burst mode thereby         improving DDR read bandwidth.

+ 4. Close the file.

-Based on the above code inspection, you can see that hash function has lot of arithmetic shifts which run faster on FPGA compared to CPU.
-We can also compute hash for multile words in parallel which further imporves the application's execution time..
+ Looking at above code you can see that this code section is a a good candidate for FPGA as hash function can run faster on FPGA and     we can compute hash function for multiple words in parallel by reading multiple words from DDR in burst mode.

-### Computing Document Score
+### Evaluating Compute Document Score

 The code for computing the document score is as follows: